Wearing a knit tucked into your pants: instructions – CDL#99

 3. The height of the pants

-Choose pants of medium height and above.
+Choose pants that are mid-rise and above.

 medium high low waist pants blue green